zethon/ttvg/README.md

 ### Mac

 Development requires OSX 10.15 or higher.
-A C++ compiler is also required.
+A C++17 compiler is also required.

 #### Instructions